simonthientran/sph-framework/README.md

 - **Extensibility towards modern incompressible SPH solvers (IISPH, DFSPH)**
 - **Clean software architecture for research and HPC extensions**

-The long-term goal is to evolve this project towards a **research-grade SPH simulation framework comparable in structure (not scale) to SPlisHSPlasH**, with emphasis on:
+The long-term goal is to evolve this project towards a **research-grade SPH simulation framework, with emphasis on:

 - correctness
 - reproducibility